top of page

 Sara Wheeler

-Sara Wheeler is an award-winning travel writer and bestselling biographer whose 11 books include Terra Incognita: Travels in Antarctica, Cherry: A Life of Aspley Cherry-Garrard and Glowing Still: A Woman’s Life on the Road.
-She is currently writing the authorised biography of Jan Morris for Faber.
+Sara Wheeler is an award-winning travel writer and bestselling biographer whose 11 books include Terra Incognita: Travels in Antarctica, Cherry: A Life of Apsley Cherry-Garrard and Glowing Still: A Woman’s Life on the Road.
+Her authorised biography of Jan Morris, Jan Morris: A Life, was published by Faber in April 2026.

 Sara is a Fellow of the Royal Society of Literature, a contributing editor of the Literary Review and a regular voice on the radio.